 Coffee Mornings are a way in which dance/performance makers and doers can talk about the relationships between issues of production, public policy and the politics of the cultural industries and the artwork that they are making and doing.
 Each Coffee Morning has a different theme or conversation point, and is led by a different artist or group.
 The events are free and open to all artists.

 Artist hosts needn’t already be associated with Chisenhale Dance, and we hope Coffee Mornings can be a context where artists feel comfortable to make first contact with Chisenhale Dance.
-You can get in touch about hosting a Coffee Morning whenever you like, please email Es Morgan: email@example.com with a brief outline of the subject you’re interested in discussing.
+We hope to resume Coffee Mornings soon, if you are interested in hosting one please email Es Morgan: email@example.com with a brief outline of the subject you’re interested in discussing.

 Coffee Mornings at Chisenhale Dance Space were initiated in 2010 by Gillie Kleiman, and taken over in 2015 by Hamish MacPherson, both independent dance artists and members of the artistic community around the organisation.